John Coyle (speed skater): Post-Sports Career & Writing/Speaking

 After obtaining his MBA, Coyle became a consultant at Diamond Management & Technology Consultants, helping clients including Goldman Sachs, Enron and AOL/Time Warner to build new business models.
 He then joined the mobile telecom company, U.S. Cellular, where he eventually became the head of innovation.
 Following that, he joined Maddock Douglas, an agency of innovation, where he was the Senior Vice President of innovation and continues to serve as a Fellow.

 Coyle is the founder and CEO of The Art of Really Living, a platform exploring the intersection of strengths, resiliency and the cognitive perception of time.
-Coyle is active in the fields of chronoception and horology – the study of how humans process and experience time.
-Coyle's stated mission is to innovate the human experience.
+Coyle is active in the fields of chronoception and horology.

 Coyle is also the author of Design For Strengths: Applying Design Thinking to Individual and Team Strengths, which explores the concepts of design thinking and strength-finding to help individuals learn problem solving methods that lead to breakthrough performance.
 He also wrote a book and produced a video called The Art of Really Living Time Manifesto.

 Coyle teaches innovation courses and has lectured at Northwestern University, Marquette University and at the CEDIM University Graduate School center for design, innovation and business in Monterrey, Nuevo León, Mexico.

 Coyle is a two-time TEDx presenter, and gave a keynote for the 2015 Chicago Ideas Week Edison Talks.
 His current occupation is writing books, and delivering keynote speeches, workshops and summits in the fields of design thinking, strengths, resiliency, innovation, leadership development and chronoception.
 He has been featured in Fast Company, Strategy+Business, and Playboy.